mailanmi/TrmD-LiGAN/README.md

 # TrmD-LiGAN

-Files used for designing novel TrmD inhibitors with the LiGAN model
+Obtained and created files for designing novel TrmD inhibitors using the LiGAN model